|

 FANCONI SYNDROME (Renal Tublar Dysfunction)

 Fanconi first surfaced in the mid-70's.
 Unfortunatlry, it is still affecting the breed today.
 Fanconi is a disorder that causes a dog's kidneys to not function properly.
-A normal kidney takes the nutrients back into the
+A normal kidney takes the nutrients back into the body and voids the waste.
+Fanconi causes the kidneys to void the nutrients along with the waste.

 Symptoms of Fanconi include increased drinking, increased urination and weight loss.
 A dog in the late stages of Fanconi can not make it through the night without urinating and many urinate in their sleep.